New Year Resolutions to Save Tax

-For those looking to do some inheritance tax planning it would be a good time to review (or make) your Will in the light of the recent change in the IHT nil rate band.
+For those looking to do some inheritance tax planning, it would be a good time to review (or make) your Will.

-For most taxpayers the maximum pension contrbution is £40,000 each tax year, although this depends on their earnings.
-This limit covers both contributions by the individual and their employer.
+For most taxpayers the maximum pension contribution is £40,000 each tax year, although this depends on their earnings.
+This limit covers both contributions by the individual and by their employer.

-From 6 April 2017 an additional nil rate band of £100,000 is now available on death where your residence is left to direct descendants.
-This is in addition to the normal £325,000 nil rate band and will increase over the next 4 years to £175,000 in 2020.
-This additional relief is however restricted If your assets exceed £2 million.
+This additional relief is, however, restricted if your assets exceed £2 million.
 The rules are fairly complicated but we can review your personal circumstances to ensure that you take advantage of all the relief that you are entitled to.

-For example, if a married couple currently live in a large house worth £500,000 and downsize to a flat worth £250,000 they could give away some of the proceeds during their lifetime and yet still benefit from inheritance tax relief based on the higher valued property.
-They could even sell up completely and move into a rental property and still get the inheritance tax relief!
+For example, if a married couple currently live In a large house worth £500,000 downsize to a flat worth £300,000, they could give away some of the proceeds during their lifetime and yet still benefit from inheritance tax relief based on the higher valued property.